aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export SVG to CSV via Java" h2="Convert SVG file to CSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate powerful features into their Java applications.
+One of the features it provides is the ability to convert SVG to CSV.
+This can be achieved in two steps.

+The first step is to use Aspose.PDF for Java to render the SVG to XLSX.
+This API provides a wide range of features that allow developers to create, manipulate, and convert PDF documents.
+It also provides the ability to render SVG to XLSX, which is the first step in the conversion process.

+The second step is to use Aspose.Cells for Java to convert the XLSX to CSV.
+This API provides a comprehensive set of features for working with spreadsheets, including the ability to convert XLSX to CSV.
+It also provides a range of features for manipulating and creating spreadsheets, such as the ability to add formulas, insert images, and more.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate SVG to CSV conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render SVG to XLSX.
-In the second step, you can convert XLSX to CSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate SVG to CSV conversion into their Java applications.
+The two-step process of using Aspose.PDF for Java to render SVG to XLSX and Aspose.Cells for Java to convert XLSX to CSV makes it easy to achieve this conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}